fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 The package has also been renamed from `io.fabric8.openshift.api.model.machineconfig` to `io.fabric8.openshift.api.model.machineconfiguration`.

 The OpenShiftClient DSL entry-point remains the same: `OpenShiftClient.machineConfigurations()`.

+### Cert Manager Extension <a href="#cert-manager-extension" id="cert-manager-extension"/>

+The deprecated Alpha and Beta model types have been removed.
+This means that the `io.fabric8:cert-manager-model-v1alpha2`, `io.fabric8:cert-manager-model-v1alpha3`, and `io.fabric8:cert-manager-model-v1beta1` modules are no longer available.

+The module `io.fabric8:cert-manager-model-v1` has been renamed to `io.fabric8:cert-manager-model`.

 ### Istio Extension <a href="#istio-extension" id="istio-extension"/>